pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

    |Host Admin Username|Student|
    |Host Admin Password|Pa55w.rd1234|

-   > **Note: **Wait for the deployment to complete.
+   > **Note** Wait for the deployment to complete.
 The deployment might take about 10 minutes.

 #### Task 2: Connect to the Azure VM running the Windows Server 2019 with the Hyper-V role installed